-The cover page must also include the following information (this page will not count in the project narrative page limitation):
+The following application cover page information may be placed on a plain page.
+No form is required.
+This cover page will not count in the project narrative page limitation.

-Institution:
+- Institution:

-Street Address/City/State/Zip:
+- Street Address/City/State/Zip:

-Principal Investigator (PI):
+- Principal Investigator (PI):

-Position Title of PI:
+- Position Title of PI:

-Business Mailing Address of PI:
+- Business Mailing Address of PI:

-Telephone Number of PI:
+- Telephone Number of PI:

-Email of PI:
+- Email of PI:

-Funding Opportunity Announcement Number: DE-FOA-0000751
+- Funding Opportunity Announcement Number: DE-FOA-0000958

-DOE/Office of Science Program Office (ASCR, BER, BES, FES, HEP, or NP):
+- DOE/Office of Science Program Office (ASCR, BER, BES, FES, HEP, or NP):

-Topic Area\:
+- Topic Area\:

-Topic Area Program Manager:
+- Topic Area Program Manager:

-Year Doctorate Awarded:
+- Year Doctorate Awarded:

-Is the PI in a Tenure-Track Appointment (Yes or No)?
+- Is the PI in a Tenure-Track Appointment (Yes or No)?

-Does the PI have tenure (Yes or No)?
+- Does the PI have tenure (Yes or No)?

-Number of Times Previously Applied:
+- Number of Times Previously Applied:

-PAMS Preproposal Number:
+- PAMS Preproposal Number:

-PECASE Eligible\\: (Yes or No)?
+- PECASE Eligible\\: (Yes or No)?

+\ The topic area can be found in Part I, Supplementary Information, of this funding opportunity announcement.
+For example, the topic area might be Synthesis and Processing Science or Magnetic Fusion Energy Science Theory and Simulation.
+Please select from the list in Part I.

-† Indicate how many times the PI has previously submitted a full application in the Office of Science Early Career Research Program.
-The program has been offered in three previous years, FY 2010, FY 2011, and FY 2012.
+Indicate how many times the PI has previously submitted a full application in the Office of Science Early Career Research Program.
+The program has been offered in four previous years, FY 2010, FY 2011, FY 2012, and FY 2103.
 Participation in the competition is defined as submission of a full, formal application.
 A PI who has participated in three past Office of Science Early Career Research Program competitions is not eligible.

 \\ The White House Office of Science and Technology Policy may ask federal agencies each year to nominate candidates for the Presidential Early Career Awards for Scientists and Engineers (PECASE).
 Investigators from the top applications in the Office of Science Early Career Research Award competition may be nominated for PECASE if they are eligible.
-A PI is PECASE-eligible if he or she is a U.S. citizen, U.S. national or permanent resident and if she or he has not received a PECASE previously through any agency.
+A PI is PECASE-eligible if he or she is, as of the closing date of this FOA, a U.S. citizen, U.S. national or permanent resident and if she or he has not received a PECASE previously through any agency.
 PECASE eligibility is not required for an award under the current FOA.